thomaschampagne/elevate/.github/ISSUE_TEMPLATE/desktop-feature-request.md

 **⚠ BEFORE ANYTHING: Are you in the right place?**

-Before creating any useless or duplicate issues, you HAVE TO:
+Before creating a relevant issue you HAVE TO check if issue already exists:

 * Check for answer in Frequently Asked Questions here: https://github.com/thomaschampagne/elevate/tree/faq/
 * Check for already existing issues matching with yours: https://github.com/thomaschampagne/elevate/issues